What makes a good lead generation dashboard?

 More importantly, your ability to influence conversion rates throughout the lifecycle provides a valuable lever of growth for your business.

 For most marketers, the first measure of a campaign’s success is its ability to generate new leads for the business.
 It follows that understanding a lead’s original source is critical to evaluating program success.

 This goes for inbound marketing efforts like SEO (search engine optimization), digital advertising, and social media.
 It also applies to outbound efforts like email outreach, tradeshows, and conferences.

 Leads by Region

-While lead volume is awesome and often cause for celebration, ultimately you’re in the business of generating high-quality leads for the business.
+While lead volume is awesome and often causes for celebration, ultimately, you’re in the business of generating high-quality leads for the business.
 Each organization will define quality very differently.
-Some organizations may capture a number of qualification fields like role, industry, department, company size, and then qualify leads based on those responses.
+Some organizations may capture a number of qualification fields like role, industry, department, and company size and then qualify leads based on those responses.